-By late 1986, it was obvious that something had to give.
-And as being a White House spokesperson was becoming ever more torturous, Attorney General Ed Meese held a press conference November 25, 1986, to ease tensions.
+By late 1986, it was becoming increasingly obvious that something had to give.
+And as being a White House spokesperson were becoming ever more torturous, Attorney General Ed Meese held a press conference November 25, 1986, to ease tensions.
 He stated that illegal arms sales to Iran had been used to support the contra movement but claimed that this was limited to a few instances where North, in a fit of patriotism, had not thought legalities through.

-This, then, was the story the White House wanted to sell to the American people, and Congress obliged.
-They accepted Reagan's plea for an investigative committee, one headed by Senator John Tower-but as we have seen the Senator had already been compromised by the secret team.516 Tower, therefore, did as he was told, and Mossad agent Menashe commented on his commission's proceedings:
+This, then, was the story the White House wanted to sell to the American people and Congress obliged.
+They accepted Reagan's plea for an investigative committee, one headed by Senator John Tower-but as we have seen the Senator had already been compromised by the secret team.
+493 Tower, therefore, did as he was told, and Mossad agent Menashe commented thus on his commission's proceedings:

 "The commission of inquiry was to investigate only the years 1984 to 1986.
 The conclusions Tower reached were nothing but a cover up.
 He declared that some people in the National Security Council, interested in the release of hostages in Lebanon, had tried to make a deal with the Iranians, selling them 97 TOW missiles and some Hawk missiles-and that was it.
 Granted, the second channel [The North-Nir channel] had not succeeded, so there wasn't much to discover about it.
 But Tower knew perfectly well that there was an ongoing original arms channel.
-Yet the Tower Commission made no mention of it.
-George Bush later rewarded Tower for his loyalty by nominating him for defense secretary, but he was never confirmed by Congress."517
+Yet the Tower Commission made no